Maintenance of Public Order at Library Facilities

 3. The Library shall indemnify and hold harmless the Director, his/her designee, or any Library personnel, from any action, claim or proceeding instituted against such person arising out of the enforcement of these rules and regulations by such Library personnel.

-4. In addition to all of the foregoing summary remedies against the trespasser and/or person in violation of law and these rules and regulations, the Library Director may thereafter, in his/her sole discretion, take the following action:
+4. In addition to all of the foregoing summary remedies against the trespasser and/or person in violation of law and these rules and regulations, the Library Director may thereafter, in his/her sole discretion, take the following action.

-1. Library patrons: Revocation and suspension of Library privileges, and for a period not to exceed four (4) years.
+a.
+Library patrons: Revocation and suspension of Library privileges, and for a period not to exceed four (4) years.

-2. Library personnel: Subject to any applicable collective bargaining agreement and/or Civil Service law, discipline, up to and including termination.
+b.
+Library personnel: Subject to any applicable collective bargaining agreement and/or Civil Service law, discipline, up to and including termination.

-3. Visitors, licensees and invitees: Suspension and revocation of their licenses to enter upon Library property for a period not to exceed four (4) years.
+c.
+Visitors, licensees and invitees: Suspension and revocation of their licenses to enter upon Library property for a period not to exceed four (4) years.

-Violations of “Public Behavior Rules and Regulations” by Unaccompanied Minors (under 18) / Students
+VI.
+Violations of "Public Behavior Rules and Regulations" by Unaccompanied Minors (under 18) / Students

 1. Upon the first violation of these Public Behavior Rules and Regulations, or other Library Policy, the patron will be asked to leave.

+VII.
 Appeal Procedure

 Individuals whose Library privileges were suspended/revoked may appeal that suspension/revocation to the Library Board of Trustees.
 Individuals requesting an appeal must do in writing within thirty (30) days of suspension, indicating their desire for an appeal, and the basis therefor.
 If the next Board meeting is more than 15 days from receipt of the appeal request, such hearing will be held at the next regular meeting of the Board of Trustees.
 If less than 15 days, the hearing will be held at the following regular meeting of the Board of Trustees.
 The Board shall render a written decision within fourteen (14) days of the hearing.